 Some of Siem Reap’s best boutiques and cafes also show art, including Christine’s (above Laundry Bar), which has a petite gallery with rotating exhibitions, and Little Red Fox Espresso at Kandal Village.
 The John McDermott Gallery sells the photographer’s infra-red monochrome prints of Angkor shot in the days before mass tourism.
 Loven Ramos’ art space The 1961 has changed dramatically since 2011, with the groovy cafe transformed into a co-working suite and the exhibition area reduced to house a vegan cafe and shop selling artsy knick knacks.
 It’s still worth calling into and seeking out the on-site curator who will happily show you the local art stored upstairs, including some interesting pieces by Battambang artists.

-An art tour is definitely one of the coolest things to do in Siem Reap when it rains and I can craft you an itinerary (see the link above).
+An art tour is definitely one of the coolest things to do in Siem Reap when it rains and I can craft you an itinerary with a little notice.

-Tip: aside from Theam’s House, your driver most probably won’t known the names of galleries, so give him a nearby landmark.
+Tip: Aside from Theam’s House, your driver most probably won’t known the names of galleries, so give him a nearby landmark for each spot you want him to drive you to.

 See a Movie